kcchan90/yolov2/README.md

 For YOLOv2 testing

-- Download weights and cfg from https://pjreddie.com/darknet/yolov2/ (only support yolov2-voc and yolov2-tiny-voc)
+- Download weights and cfg from [here](https://pjreddie.com/darknet/yolov2/) to model/ (only support yolov2-voc and yolov2-tiny-voc)

-- Convert darknet weights and cfg to keras format by
+- Convert darknet weights and cfg to keras format
 ```bash
 python convert_model yolov2-voc
 ```